• About

 Instructions

-• Remove the skin from the pre-cooked rotisserie chicken.
+• Prep the ingredients.
+Finely dice the onion, carrots, and celery.
+Finely mince the garlic.
+Set aside.
+Remove the skin from the pre-cooked rotisserie chicken.
 Shred the chicken breast and set aside.

-• In a second large pot on medium heat, melt the remaining butter.
+• Make the bechamel sauce.
+In a second large pot on medium heat, melt the remaining butter.
 Add the flour, continuing to stir for about 30 seconds.
-Pour the milk while continuing to whisk for a couple of minutes until the bechamel sauce thickens.
+Pour the milk while continuing to whisk for a couple of minutes until the bechamel sauce thickens (about 5 to 10 minutes).

-• Add the chicken and vegetable mixture to the homemade bechamel sauce.
+• Mix the chicken and vegetable mixture with the homemade bechamel sauce.
 Mix together.
 Cover and simmer on medium heat for 5 to 10 minutes or until the vegetables are tender.

 Video